 The MNR S6000 router, also referred to as the S6000, is a multi-chip standalone cryptographic module encased in a commercial grade metal case made of cold rolled steel.
 The module cryptographic boundary is the routers enclosure which includes all components, including the encryption module which is a separate part.
 Figure 1 illustrates the cryptographic boundary of the MNR S6000 router.
-In the photo, blank plates cover slots that can hold optional network interface cards.
-The FIPS validated firmware versions are PS-15.1.0.75, GS-15.1.0.75, PS-15.1.0.76, GS-15.1.0.76, PS-15.2.0.20, and GS-15.2.0.20.
+In the photo, blank plates cover slots that can hold optional network interface cards that are external to the boundary of the module.
+The FIPS validated firmware versions are PS-16.0.1.44 and GS-16.0.1.44.